aysekayabay/hospital_management_system/README.md

-# Hastane Yönetim Sistemi
+# Hospital Management System

-Bu proje, Java Spring ve Swing kütüphaneleri kullanılarak geliştirilen bir hastane yönetim sistemidir.
-Sistemi kullananlar Ayşe Kayabay, Furkan Salman, İbrahim Şahin, Ezgi Sevi ve Melih Tuna İpek'tir.
-Proje detaylarının yer aldığı rapora [linkten](https://docs.google.com/document/d/1vCnisIn-uIZ_nFHDPo4-2O7BNQyOzCsaftoyuo21WS0/edit?usp=sharing) erişebilirsiniz.
+This project is a hospital management system developed using Java Spring and Swing libraries.
+The system is used by Ayşe Kayabay, Furkan Salman, İbrahim Şahin, Ezgi Sevi, and Melih Tuna İpek.
+You can access the detailed project report via this [link].(https://docs.google.com/document/d/1vCnisIn-uIZ_nFHDPo4-2O7BNQyOzCsaftoyuo21WS0/edit?usp=sharing)

-## Proje Açıklaması
+## Project Description

-Bu proje, bir hastanenin günlük operasyonlarını yönetmek için tasarlanmıştır.
-Sistem, lokal bilgisayarlarda kullanılmak üzere tasarlanmıştır ve hasta girişi, kaydı, tedavi ödemesi, yeni hasta kaydı, doktor tedavi eklemesi gibi temel fonksiyonları içerir.
+This project is designed to manage the daily operations of a hospital.
+It is intended to be used on local computers and includes core functions such as patient admission, registration, treatment payment, new patient entry, and doctor treatment updates.

-## Kurulum
+## Installation

-1. Proje dosyalarını bilgisayarınıza indirin veya klonlayın.
+1. Download or clone the project files to your computer.
-2. Java Development Kit (JDK) ve Maven yüklü olduğundan emin olun.
+2. Ensure that Java Development Kit (JDK) and Maven are installed.
-3. Proje dizininde terminal veya komut istemcisini açın.
+3. Open a terminal or command prompt in the project directory.
-4. `mvn clean install` komutunu çalıştırarak projeyi derleyin.
+4. Run the command mvn clean install to build the project.
-5. Derleme tamamlandığında, `java -jar target/hospital_management_system.jar` komutunu kullanarak uygulamayı başlatın.
+5. Once the build is complete, launch the application using java -jar target/hospital_management_system.jar.

-## Kullanım
+## Usage

-1. Uygulama başlatıldığında, ana ekran görüntülenecektir.
+1. When the application starts, the main screen will be displayed.
-2. Ana ekranda, kullanıcılar hasta kaydı, yeni hasta ekleme, doktor tedavi ekleme gibi işlevleri seçebilir.
+2. From the main screen, users can choose functions such as patient registration, adding a new patient, and adding doctor treatments.
-3. Her işlev için uygun form veya arayüz sağlanmaktadır.
+3. Appropriate forms or interfaces are provided for each function.
-4. İşlemler tamamlandıktan sonra, kullanıcılar sistemden çıkabilir veya başka bir işlem seçebilir.
+4. After completing the operations, users can exit the system or select another function.

-## Katkıda Bulunanlar
+## Contributors

 - [Ayşe Kayabay](https://github.com/aysekayabay)
 - [Furkan Salman](https://github.com/Frknslmn50)